cypress-io/cypress-documentation/source/guides/getting-started/writing-your-first-test.md

 {% video vimeo 237115455 %}

-# Add a Test File
+# Add a test file

 Assuming you've successfully {% url "installed the Test Runner" installing-cypress#Installing %} and {% url "opened the Cypress app" installing-cypress#Opening-Cypress %}, now it's time to write our first test.
 We're going to: